 Answer: The only right answer is DO NOT duplicate content however much you wanted to make it that way!

-I understand, it’s so easy just archive© the USA version to UK one and localize it a bit (adding some local sales or shipping/payment info).
+I understand, it’s so easy just archive & copy the USA version to the UK one and localize it a bit (adding some local sales or shipping/payment info).

 Learn more at Google Support.

 Question #3.
-How the store physical location (hosting server location) affects SEO?
+How does the store's physical location (hosting server location) affect SEO?

-Answer: There are 2 polar opposite points of view on this topic among SEO gurus:
+Answer: There are 2 opposing points of view on this topic among SEO gurus: